What is a CCN number?

 - Where is the CCN used?

-- CCN appears in HCRIS cost reports, the Provider of Services file, Care Compare, and all CMS facility-level datasets as the primary facility key.
+- CCN appears in HCRIS cost reports, the Provider of Services file, and many Care Compare facility datasets as a primary facility key.